jacobmoroni/ubuntu_hacks/README.md

     `chsh -s /bin/zsh $USER`

      you will need to log out for this to take effect

+     also don't forget to change the ros sourced stuff from devel/setup.bash to devel/setup.zsh

 ### Package/Program Install instructions
 ***